Equipo45/MadridArt/README.md

-# MadridConvalidator
+# MadridArt
-API for getting information about convalidations between universities in Madrid
+A web page for selling and searching ART in Madrid